 NASHVILLE, Tenn.
-(AP) -- Getting his Bulls to turn off the TV and go to bed so far has been the biggest challenge for South Florida coach Stan Heath in the NCAA tournament.
+(AP) -- Getting his Bulls to turn off the TV and go to bed has been the biggest challenge for South Florida coach Stan Heath during the NCAA tournament.

 That's about to change.

-The No. 12 seeded Bulls followed up a 65-54 win over California in Dayton, Ohio, by flying Thursday to Nashville for a quick turnaround for their second-round game against fifth-seeded Temple in the Midwest Region on Friday night.
+The 12th-seeded Bulls followed up a 65-54 win over California in Dayton, Ohio, by flying Thursday to Nashville for a quick turnaround for their second-round game against fifth-seeded Temple in the Midwest Region on Friday night.

 "We got our feet wet a little bit and got out there and maybe worked out the kinks and the nervousness and all those different things, but we've got a quick turnaround to play," Heath said.
 "The other team is a little more well-rested, may have a little more energy.
 But may not have the same rhythm that we may have from the previous game."